 - The fastforward package is part of s/qmail.

 - Including the qmailanalog package suited for s/qmail together with tai64nfrac.

 - Additional qmail-mrtg frontend evaluating TAI64N timestamps in s/qmail's logs (and replacing my previous version of qmail-mrtg) for Tobias Oetiker's MRTG.
 A working sample can be found for this site.

-s/qmail provides support for the following vanilla Qmail add-ons unaltered:
+s/qmail provides full support for the following vanilla Qmail add-ons unaltered: